Barbara Gordon: DC Rebirth: Batgirl (vol. 5) and Batgirl and the Birds of Prey (2016–2020)

 In March 2016, DC Comics announced it would be relaunching all of its monthly titles in an initiative called DC Rebirth.
 The relaunch restored elements of the pre-"Flashpoint" DC continuity while maintaining elements of The New 52 as well.
 The DC Rebirth Batgirl would remain Barbara Gordon, who would star in two monthly series: Batgirl (vol. 5), written by Hope Larson, and Batgirl and the Birds of Prey, written by Julie Benson and Shawna Benson.
 The two comic book titles debuted in July and August 2016, respectively.
 In volume five of Batgirl, Barbara Gordon is a student attending Burnside College in the trendy Burnside neighborhood of Gotham City.

 Barbara later resumes her role as Oracle, providing comms and tactical support to the Birds of Prey and the Batman Family once again, as part of the 2020 Infinite Frontier relaunch, which restores much of the DC Universe status quo from before The New 52.
 She takes on the role during the Joker War storyline when the team needs a greater tactical advantage than ever to overcome the Joker's latest plot, and after her spinal support implant begins to show signs of overuse.
 However, she retains the right to join Cassandra Cain and Stephanie Brown in suiting up as Batgirl again in the future.

+Infinite Frontier: Batgirl (2020–2021)

+Dawn of DC: Batgirl (since 2023)

+In the Knight Terrors story arc of 2023, Batgirl engages battle with Punchline and Royal Flush Gang, after discovering them trying to infiltrate the Clock Tower while other members of the Batfamily are away in the Knightmare Realm.